vnappmob/qrquick/CODE_OF_CONDUCT.md

 # Code of conduct

-We expect Flutter's contributors to act professionally and respectfully, and we expect our social spaces to be safe and dignified environments.
+We expect contributors to act professionally and respectfully, and we expect our social spaces to be safe and dignified environments.

 Specifically: